robbert-vdh/yabridge/README.md

   settings.
 I'm not sure whether this is an issue with Wine or the plugins themselves.
 Notable issues here are missing redraws and incorrect positioning when the window gets dragged offscreen on the top and left dies of the screen.
+- Knobs in **Tokyo Dawn Records** plugins may not behave as expected when dragging long distances.
+Setting the 'Continuous Drag' option in the plugin's options to 'Linear' fixes the issue.
 - If **Scaler 2**'s interface lags, blacks out, or otherwise renders poorly, then you can try enabling [software rendering](https://forum.scalerplugin.com/t/scaler-2-black-empty-window/3540/8)